Liberty Station, San Diego: 52 Boats Memorial

 In 1995 the San Diego Chapter of United States Submarine Veterans of World War II voted unanimously to create a memorial to the 52 U.S. Navy submarines and 3,505 submariners lost in World War II.
 After 14 years of fundraising, planning and dealing with bureaucracy, the memorial was dedicated at Liberty Station.

 The memorial honors the 52 submarines that were lost in World War II.
 It consists of 52 American Liberty Elm trees, 52 flags and 52 granite memorials to the ships and men who were lost.
 The project was driven by Doug Smay, whose father served in submarines during World War II.
 The memorial consists of two long sidewalks, flanked by the trees, flags and plaques.
 Ninety percent of the money for the project was raised through private donations.

 Park and open space

 The park and open space area includes the golf course as well as a 46 acre waterfront park with playground areas, a walking/jogging trail along the boat channel, and an athletic club.
 Due to its large open areas, Liberty Station is a popular setting for 5k walk/runs sponsored by local businesses and non-profit organizations.
 Seasonal kayak and paddle board rentals are offered as well.

-Liberty Station has several fitness and therapy centers as well as gyms and athletic clubs, including Point Loma Sports Club, Therapy Specialists, Yoga Six, Fitness Without Walls, Fitness Together, San Diego Gymnastics, Riptide Soccer Club, Pilates By The Bay, Performing Arts & Athletics Restorative Training Specialists, and Walkabout International.
+Liberty Station has several fitness and therapy centers as well as gyms and athletic clubs, including Point Loma Sports Club, Yoga Six, F45.
+Club Pilates, and Breathe Degrees.

-An aquatic center is planned on 3.7 acres in the active space area of NTC Park.
-The City of San Diego is in the process of approving a contract with an architect to begin the community input and design phase of the project.